Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 How to cleanse sensitive, dry skin without compromising its natural skin barrier

 Cleansing forms the foundation of any dry skin routine – yet missteps here often worsen dryness.
-Beware of “gentle” or “moisturizing” cleansers containing sulfates (SLS/SLES), synthetic fragrances, or allergens that strip your skin’s delicate balance.
+Beware of “gentle” or “moisturising” cleansers containing sulfates (SLS/SLES), synthetic fragrances, or allergens that strip your skin’s delicate balance.
 Instead, opt for fragrance-free formulas with non-ionic surfactants like decyl glucoside, which cleanse without disrupting your hydrolipid barrier.
 If deciphering ingredient lists feels daunting, try cleansers designed for newborns – these prioritize hypoallergenic, pH-balanced formulas to protect sensitive skin.

 Time matters: Cleanse for at least 60 seconds to dissolve impurities, residues, and allow active ingredients to work.
 Pair this with gentle circular motions to boost microcirculation and promote renewal.